Drug addiction

 By the time addiction has become truly problematic, a person will come up with a bunch sophisticated defense mechanisms to continue feeding his/her addiction.
 One of these defense mechanisms is playing the victim role.

-Why do addicts play the victim?
+Why do people with addiction play the victim?

 1. Self-pity in all its glory